Aïoli

 This sauce is so multipurpose!

 First, it makes a great dipping sauce on its own.
-It’s great for onion rings, regular or sweet potato fries, vegetables like zucchini sticks, artichokes, chicken fingers, and so on.
-Its flavor can be altered with other ingredients.
-I think of chipotle, pesto, sun-dried tomatoes 🍅, or herbs and spices like Creole seasoning, Italian, etc.
+It’s also great with onion rings, regular or sweet potato fries, and vegetables like zucchini sticks, artichokes, and chicken fingers.

 Lastly, it’s an amazing condiment!!!

-This recipe is simple… Mash garlic cloves with some sea salt 🧂 to form a paste.
-Next, mix together egg yolk, mustard (depending on your recipe), and freshly squeezed lemon juice.
-Add the oils, gradually, in a slow stream.
+First, mash garlic cloves with sea salt 🧂 to form a paste.
+Next, mix together an egg yolk, mustard (depending on your recipe), and freshly squeezed lemon juice.
+Slowly add the in a steady stream.

 Bon Appétit! 🍽